How to Partition C Drive without Formatting in Windows 11/10/8/7?

 1. Partition your C drive for more partitions

-In Situation 1, you need to shrink the C drive and then create a new partition with the unallocated space.
-To complete this task, you can employ Windows built-in Disk Management.
+In Situation 1, you can use Windows' built-in Disk Management to shrink the C drive and create a new partition with the unallocated space.

 Step 1.
 Access Disk Management with "Start"-> "Control Panel"->"Administrative Tools"-> "Computer Management"-> "Disk Management".
 Then you will see the first window below.

-Step 2. right-click C drive and select "Shrink Volume", you can type in the amount of space you want to shrink the disk by (the second window).
+Step 2.
+To free up space on your C drive, right-click on it and select "Shrink Volume".
+This will open a new window where you can enter the amount of space you want to shrink the disk by.

 Shrink C drive